stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 ## Conclusion

-Hopefully you have found this post useful for expanding your knowledge of Styled Components and its ecosystem, and you have learnt some patterns to use with it.
+Styled Components is a popular library for CSS-in-JS and it has a rich ecosystem.
+Hopefully I have expanded your knowledge of the ecosystem and demonstrated some patterns for you to adopt.

 ---